Subcontracting Invoicing in France 2026: VAT Reverse Charge in Construction, Mandatory Mentions and the 1975 Subcontracting Act

 Compliance Points for 2026#

-- Electronic invoicing mandate is being phased in (implementation timeline to be confirmed by decree).
-Reverse-charge invoices will need to be issued via a registered platform (PDP or public portal) with the "Autoliquidation" mention in structured data.
+- The electronic invoicing mandate is being phased in (implementation timeline to be confirmed by decree).
+Reverse-charge invoices will need to be issued via a registered platform (PDP or public portal PPF) and the "Autoliquidation" mention must be transmitted as a structured data field alongside the seller's and buyer's identifiers.

 Frequently asked questions